parastyle/DATA-607---Final-Project-/TeamUndies.md

 Analysis (Retail)
 ========================================================

-Since the goal is to determine a secondary underwear type to develop and the price point, the choice become apparent that an ANOVA analysis would be more appropriate acorss the undergarment types.
+Since the goal is to determine a secondary underwear type to develop and the price point, the choice become apparent that an ANOVA analysis would be more appropriate across the undergarment types.

-<center>Ho: There is no difference in pricing by underwear type.
+<center>$H_0$: There is no difference in pricing by underwear type.
-Ha: There is a difference in pricing by underwear type.</center>
+$H_A$: There is a difference in pricing by underwear type.</center>

-The results of the analysis show that there is a differece since the probability is <b>Pr(>F) = 2.8e-8.</b>
+The results of the analysis show that there is a difference since the probability is <b>Pr(>F) = 2.8e-8.</b>

 <center>![my image](TeamUndies-figure/ANOVATypePrice.jpeg)</center>